raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 - Keep file names relatively short and meaningful.
 - Any number fields should be fixed-length and long enough to avoid overflow and create a number with more characters.
 For example, you should not ever see a number roll from 999 to 1000.
 But 0999 to 1000 is okay.
 - If there is more than one number field, the first number field must not be reused even if the second number field has different range numbers.
 - Non-number fields should be simple and just a few characters.
 Do not use any special characters.
 Do not include any spaces.
-The file name should be usable without the file extension as the ballot_id.
 Non-numbers can be used to indicate the GROUP of the ballots, such as EV, ED, MIB, PROV, etc. This can be first.
 Then there can be a batch number and sequence number.
 - Use underscore "_" to separate groups of characters or numbers.
+- The file name should be usable without the file extension as the ballot_id, which must be unique across all ball
 - If two images are created for each page, they should be numbered so the order can be restored when resorted using a lexical (default) sort.
 Try to keep the images in front-back order.
 This should be normal for any duplexing scanner.
 - Make sure that all ballots are imaged with the same number of pages.
 If both sides are included, they must be included for all  ballots in the set.
 If only the front is included, a random back should not also be included.
 - It is okay to have prefixes indicating the archive, like D001, D002, the precinct, group, etc. Always use fixed-length fields if numbering is used.
 Make sure it will be easy to parse the name to extract any meaningful data.